-Mayor Hancock to sign ordinance protecting immigrants in Denver on Thursday
+Hancock to sign ordinance protecting immigrants in Denver on Thursday

 “Through this ordinance and the other steps we are taking, Denver is building a trusting relationship with our immigrant and refugee communities that will improve the safety of our city and help everyone feel more secure.”

-Hancock outlined the Executive Order, an additional measure to protect immigrants.
+Hancock outlined the executive order, an additional measure to protect immigrants.

 “Along with this new ordinance, I look forward to signing a complementary Executive Order that will establish a legal defense fund; create a working group to track developments and policy around immigration; protect victims of crime regardless of their immigration status; assist children and families who become separated by the country’s broken immigration system; and continue coordinating actions for immigrants and refugees,” he said.

-Rep. Dave Williams accused Denver Mayor Michael Hancock of pandering to the “alt left” with a city policy not to help enforce federal immigration laws.
+Williams accused Hancock of pandering to the “alt left” with a city policy not to help enforce federal immigration laws.

-Several high profile cases of undocumented immigrants who sought sanctuary in Denver churches to avoid deportation turned a bright spotlight on the issue locally.
+Several high-profile cases of undocumented immigrants who sought sanctuary in Denver churches to avoid deportation turned a bright spotlight on the issue locally.

 The ICE field officer in Denver fired back at the ordinance.